 “We didn’t stay long, they caught us in there”.
 The two had put their bags as pillows to get some sleep to continue walking at night, when it’s dark.
 “So we put our heads on the bag for 30 minutes only”.
-Then police officers were kicking them to wake them up.
+Then suddenly, the respondent reported that officers were kicking them to wake them up.
 They continued slapping and screaming at the respondent and his friend.

 “We woke up afraid and they kept kicking us and threatening us with weapons in front of our faces to keep kneeling”.
-In total 4 men, identified as “officers” by the respondent were kicking them randomly.
-2 of the men were dressed in Sacramento green jackets and olive green pants with black boots, similar to the uniforms worn by the Bulgarian border police.
-The two other men were wearing forest green woolen shirts and olive green pants with black boots.
+In total four men, identified as “officers” by the respondent, were kicking them randomly.
+Two of the men were dressed in Sacramento green jackets and olive green pants with black boots, similar to the uniforms worn by the Bulgarian border police.
+The two other men were wearing forest green woollen shirts and olive green pants with black boots.
 On the back they had written “Border police” with insignia and Bulgarian flags stitched to the uniform.

-Further on, these men, identified as “officers”, started searching the bags and throwing everything on the ground and then searching the respondent and the friend one by one.
+According to the respondent, these men, identified as “officers”, started searching the bags and throwing everything on the ground and then searching the respondent and the friend one by one.
 They took their jackets and gathered them together with the other stuff.
-They were told to remove the shoes which were then also collected with the other stuff.
+They were reportedly told to remove their shoes which were then also collected with the other things.
 After that, the officers searched their pants and asked for phones and money in English.
-Among them, the respondent could hear them speaking only Bulgarian.
+Amongst them, the respondent could hear them speaking only Bulgarian.
 They didn’t speak much, only a few English words like “Go, Stand up, where are you from”.

-They took everything: phone, money (50 Euros), backpacks, food and water.
+The respondent recounted that they took everything: phone, money (50 Euros), backpacks, food and water.
 “They cut my pants with a knife to get where I hid the money and slapped me for that.”
-One of the officers brought a branch and asked the respondent to stretch his hands and started beating his outer palm with the baton to punish him for hiding money, about 5 times, each time for 10 seconds.
-Nothing was turned back.
+One of the officers brought a branch and asked the respondent to stretch out his hands and reportedly started beating his outer palm with the baton to punish him for hiding money, about 5 times, each time for 10 seconds.
 “He was even upset about me having an old phone and started giving me that look, then he broke the phone and smashed it with his foot”.

-In total all that described above lasted for 1 hour.
-The officers, set fire to the belongings of the respondent and his friend, kept smoking while they were kneeling barefoot and had to watch the fire.
-They walked for 5 minutes barefoot and were asked to stay in line.
+In total all the events described above lasted for around 1 hour.
+The officers reportedly set fire to the belongings of the respondent and his friend, and kept smoking while they were kneeling barefoot and had to watch the fire.
+Then they walked for 5 minutes barefoot and were told to stay in line.
 The car was parked on the side of the road.
-It was a black land rover with big tires and “Police” written in white on the front, just like the picture below.
+It was a black land rover with big tyres and “Police” written in white on the front.

-To that car, they were loaded in the trunk which was 2 by 1 metres in size.
+The respondent described being loaded into the trunk which was 2 by 1 metres in size.
 It was dark and locked and they couldn’t see anything.
-These officers started driving to the border for about 30 minutes on an unpaved road.
+The officers started driving to the border for about 30 minutes on an unpaved road.
 There were many potholes on the way that made them bump into each other in the trunk.
-The officers parked the car and let the respondent and his friend stay in the trunk for almost 15 minutes, he could hear them outside talking.
+The officers parked the car and let the respondent and his friend stay in the trunk for almost 15 minutes; he said he could hear them outside talking.
 “I was totally afraid and scared.
 I thought they were planning to kill us”.

-In one of the previous pushbacks, 2 months earlier, one officer shot fire on the people to stop them.
-That contributed to the fear of the respondent being killed.
+In a previous pushback, 2 months earlier, one officer shot at people to stop them.
+This knowledge contributed to the respondent’s fear of being killed.

 The officers opened the door and took them outside.
-As the respondent’s hand was hurting, one officer asked “What’s wrong” and told him to show his hands and hit him with a police plastic baton again on his back.
-He laughed and told me to walk and kicked him to walk faster.
+As the respondent’s hand was hurting, one officer reportedly asked him “What’s wrong?”, told him to show his hands and hit him with a police plastic baton again on his back.
+He laughed and told the respondent to walk.
+The respondent added that they kicked him to walk faster.

-They opened the door in the fence and pushed them back to Turkey.
+According to the respondent, the officers opened a door in the fence and pushed them back to Turkey.
 It was a 1,70 meters by 0,50 meters door on the fence which had to be pulled from the top to open a small window through which one had to crawl to cross.
 The area around was forested.